-Personality calculation on Cubeyou is based on the Big Five Personality model that defines human personality based on five factors that are:
+Personality calculation on Cubeyou is based on the Big Five Personality model that defines human personality based on five factors that are: openness to experience, conscientiousness, extraversion, agreeableness and neuroticism.

 But how are these traits correlated to social behavior?